 2. Hindsight Bias.

-The tendency to see events, even random ones, as more predictable than they are.
-For illustrate, “I Told You So.”.
+Here, this is the tendency to see events, even random ones, as more predictable than they are.
+For illustrate, “I Told You So.”

 3. Anchoring Bias.

-The tendency to be overly influenced by the first piece of information that we hear.
-For example, first impressions at a job interview.
+In this case, anchoring bias is the tendency to be overly influenced by the first piece of information that we hear.
+For example, first impressions from a job interview.

 4. Misinformation Bias.